michalporeba/refactoring/README.md

 This is good if we consider changes to pricing model, but not for different outputs.

+### Step 09 - move methods to strategy pattern

+It becomes worse - too much extraction of data

 ## Quotes

 Any fool can write code tha a computer can understand.
 Good programmers write code that humans can understand.